How To Cook Rice

 Choose the Type of Rice You’re Going to Use

-The type of rice you’re using has a lot to do with making sure it comes out perfectly.
-When you’re at the grocery store, and you’re looking at different bags of rice, you might notice that some of the bags say “medium-grain” and others say “extra long grain.”
-If you’re using medium-grain rice, use an equal amount of water and rice in the pot.
+The type of rice you’re using has much to do with ensuring it comes out perfectly.
+When you’re at the grocery store and looking at different bags of rice, you might notice that some of the bags say “short-grain rice,” “medium-grain rice,” and others say “extra long grain.”
+If you’re using medium-grain rice, you’ll use a ratio of equal parts water and parts rice in the pot.

-So, if you’re planning to cook two cups of rice, you’d add two cups to your pot.
+So, if you plan to cook two cups of rice, add two cups of water to your pot.
 If you’re using extra long-grain rice, you’d need to use two cups of water for each cup of rice.
 Keep this in mind when you’re selecting the size of the rice you’re going to prepare.

 The brand of the rice isn’t too important.
 While some people may argue that they like one brand better than the other, it’s not that big of a deal.
 You can use what is available to you and what you feel comfortable using.